Jeevang1-epic/kornia-vlm-poc/README.md

 ## Usage
 * *To execute the forward pass and verify the tensor dimensional integrity across the pipeline, run the following command.
 The script will automatically allocate tensors to the available CUDA device.*

+      python3 pipeline.py

+## Expected Tensor Flow
+The script initializes a dummy input tensor and processes it through the sequential Kornia-VLM pipeline.
+The expected dimensional transformations printed to the standard output are:

+Input Image: [Batch, Channels, Height, Width] -> [1, 3, 512, 512]

+Output Embeddings: [Batch, Projection_Dim] -> [1, 128]